 Currently, the cache swap process is limited to global cache, this is, there are no caches defined for particular databases.

 This subsection only contains the option Cluster promotion strategy, which configures how clusters are disabled and enabled in the load balancer during the promotion.
-Take into account that the Solution Manager uses the scripts Enable cluster in the load balancer and Disable cluster in the load balancer, respectively, for this purpose.
+Take into account that the Solution Manager uses the scripts Enable cluster in the load balancer and Disable cluster in the load balancer, respectively, for this purpose (disabled clusters are ignored in this process).
 There are two strategies available:

 - The Half strategy disables half of the clusters in the load balancer first, performs the deployment for the servers defined in those clusters and enables them again.
 Then, it repeats the process with the other half.
 This option ensures that the potential system inconsistencies will only last a short time.